Instructions for authors

 An indispensable condition for publication is anonymous review of the submitted articles.
 The magazine strives to maintain high standards of publication ethics.

 When articles are submitted they will be checked and any that appear out of scope of the journal, or otherwise unsuitable for consideration, will be rejected immediately.
 Reviewers are selected based on their experience of the subject matter of the article.
 They may be selected from the Editorial Board of the journal as well as from elsewhere.
 The journal editorial offices and editors will identify suitable experts and invite them to review.
-ACCESS welcome suggestions from authors, but reserve the right to select their own reviewers.
+"ACCESS: Access to science, business, innovation in digital economy" welcomes suggestions from authors, but reserves the right to select their own reviewers.